How to select a school for a child with CDG

 An EHCP is required for additional and complex learning needs.
 This IS a legally binding document and the Local Education Authority has to provide the documented provisions and support to ensure that your child’s educational, health and care needs are met.
 It is a very complex document that is reviewed annually.
 Find out more here.
 An EHCP is a legally binding document that a school has to adhere to.

-Before you visit a school
+What to consider before you visit a school

 - Consider how far you are prepared for your child to travel on a daily basis to and from school.
 Special needs schools are not as plentiful as mainstream school.
 It is likely your child will have to travel outside of catchment area.
 Contact the local authority and enquire if your child will qualify for home to school transport.
 A school escort is usually provided to ensure the children travel to and from school safely.